ribasco/async-gamequery-lib/README.md

 Future Integrations
 --------------------

-Here are some of my planned integrations for future releases.
+Below are some of my planned integrations for future releases.
 Don't hesistate to contact me if you have any suggestions.

 * Riot Games - League of Legends Web API
 * Mojang - Minecraft server query